What to know about Turks and Caicos’ strict gun laws after US tourists charged with possessing ammunition

 The amendment was one of 11 pieces of legislation the Turks and Caicos House of Assembly passed in November 2022 aimed at addressing rising crime and gang violence.

-Since then, Turks and Caicos' Supreme Court has only imposed fines in five cases where the judge found there to be "exceptional circumstances," according to the islands' attorney general.
-If the court finds there are exceptional circumstances, "the sentencing judge has discretion to impose a custodial sentence (less than the twelve years) and a fine that are fair and just in the circumstances of each case," the attorney general said in a statement in April.
+For those convicted of possessing ammunition and firearms, exceptional circumstances may be considered during sentencing.
+The sentencing judge "has discretion to impose a custodial sentence (less than the twelve years) and a fine that are fair and just in the circumstances of each case," the Turks and Caicos attorney general said in a statement in April.

+To date, no U.S. national has received the mandatory minimum sentence of 12 years for the offense, the Governor's Office of Turks and Caicos said Wednesday.

 The Americans charged